PSI : The Lives You Could Have Lived

 He fell in love with cinema at an early age and throughout the 90s spent countless hours in theatres discovering some of the greatest productions of the American entertainment industry.
 One of his most memorable experiences was the film Dragon Heart, which he saw when he was eight.
 It was the first time he cried in a movie theater, and that’s when he understood it was in large part thanks to the music, by Randy Edelman.

-Almost twenty years later, after scoring over sixty short films, several documentaries and a good few commercials around the world, he composed his first feature-length original soundtrack, for Olivier Wright’s debut film Psi (2017).
+Almost twenty years later, after scoring over one hundred short films, several documentaries and a good few commercials around the world, he composed his first feature-length original soundtrack, for Olivier Wright’s debut film Psi (2017).
 In 2018, he was hired by British filmmaker Andrew Desmond to write the music for his film The Sonata, featuring Simon Abkarian and Rutger Hauer.
 For this, he conducted the National Orchestra of Ile-de-France and inaugurated the orchestra's brand-new recording studio.

 At the crossroads between classical symphonic art, minimalist compositions, sound experiments and modular synthesis, Alexis Maingaud draws his inspiration above all from cinematic language: movement, sound, light.

 Headway | Ad (France)

 Best Score for a Feature - The Sonata (dir: Andrew Desmond)

 Best Score Award - Blossom (dir: Natacha Thomas)

 October Award / Best Music - Blossom (dir: Natacha Thomas)

 Music Video Honorable Mention - Red Tale (dir: Natacha Thomas)